Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 # Results

 From experimenting with each recommendation system, the recommendation system based on `tags.csv` provides the most appropriate results.
 These tags strike the most balance between having the least drawback in terms of data limilations and providing recommendations based on a user's inputted preference or taste.
 Note also that despite the quality of recommendations does come at the cost of requiring a significant amount of RAM to run this recommendation system, relative to the other recommendation systems built here.
+If memory is the issue for deploying, the altnerative recommendation systems using the Genome Tags and the baseline recommendation system are preferable.